-Payable to government agencies pertains to withholding taxes payable, VAT payable, and statutory employee welfare contribution payable at reporting dates.
+Payable to government agencies pertains to withholding taxes payable, VAT payable, and statutory employee welfare contribution payable at reporting dates and is considered as 'other non-financial liabilities' in the Statements of Financial Position.

-In both years, the Company recognized unrealized foreign exchange loss and gain amounting to P7,364, as disclosed in Note 30.
+In 2023 and 2022, the Company recognized unrealized foreign exchange loss amounting to nil and P7,364, respectively, as disclosed in Note 30.